Spinel: Color and Magnetism

 1.44ct, Strong, SI 152

 All color and magnetism in natural gem Spinel is derived from the non-gem Spinel species that are in solid solution series with it.
 In other words, color and magnetic susceptibility are due to a small degree of inter-species mixing.
-For example, iron can mix into gem Spinel to create blue and gray colors when colorless magnesium ions are partly substituted by iron ions derived from Hercynite Spinel.
+For example, iron can mix into gem Spinel to create gray and pink colors when colorless magnesium ions are partly substituted by iron ions derived from Hercynite Spinel.
 Chromium ions from Chromite Spinel can substitute for aluminum ions in gem Spinel to produce red color.
 Cobalt ions from Cochromite can substitute for magnesium ions in gem Spinel to create blue color.

 This exchange of these chromophores within Spinel minerals is illustrated by the Hercynite mineral specimen pictured below.
 This specimen has 4 colors, and appears to be a mixture of several Spinel species besides Hercynite.
-In addition to the dominant black color from iron (Hercynite), we can see pink color from chromium (Chromite) and blue color possibly from cobalt (Cochromite).
+In addition to the dominant black color from iron (Hercynite), we can see pink color from chromium (Chromite) and blue color from cobalt (Cochromite).
 The white color is likely marble matrix.

 Causes of Color